 Quick links

-Please note that our Quantitative Methods M.Ed. program has changed to the Quantitative Methods and Data Analysis for Human Behavior M.S. program.
+Please note that our Quantitative Methods M.Ed. program has changed to the Quantitative Methods & Data Analytics for Human Behavior M.S. program.
 Anyone who applies and is admitted to start in Fall 2026 will be admitted to the new M.S. program.

 M.S. graduates learn to use AI to augment their data analytics productivity, but first learn to think critically about methods and results so they can use AI adeptly with integrity, not dangerously with risk and guesswork.